Secured Loan Calculator

 - Some lenders have eligibility criteria that you will have to meet.
 For example, being a UK resident for at least 3 years or being within a certain age range.

 - Short-term fixed rate secured loan.
-The interest rate is fixed for a predefined period, typically a few years, so you will always know how much you will have to pay each month.
-Once the fixed rate term ends you will be automatically transferred to a variable rate loan.
+The interest rate is fixed for a predefined period, typically two to five years.
+You will always know how much you will have to pay each month duing this period.
+Once the fixed rate term ends, you will be automatically transferred to a variable rate loan.

 - Variable rate loan.
 The interest rate may fluctuate depending on the state of the market, the choices of the lender, and the Bank of England base rate.
-Because the interest rate isn’t fixed, it may appear lower when you apply.
-But it can increase, and it most likely will.
+Because the interest rate isn’t fixed, it could go up or down.

 Alternatives to secured loans